 That being said, they still had some solid jams.
 This cut, with the riff that sounds nicked from Pete Townsend’s riff on The Who’s “Substitute”, utilizing an authentically well-worn, working-class “working for the weekend” trope, during a particularly broke period in London (as well as New York), definitely counts among them.

 The Runaways-Saturday Night Special

-"Saturday Night Special" is a weekend anthem for the “young and easily bored”, from their fourth & final album before the band split up.
-It was their second album without original lead singer Cherrie Currie, but it features some of rhythm guitarist Joan Jett and lead guitarist Lita Ford’s best interplay together, pushed up front where they both belonged all along, and would soon go on to prove in their subsequently successful solo careers.
+"Saturday Night Special" is a weekend anthem for the “young and easily bored”, from their fourth & final album before disbanding.
+It was their second album without original lead singer Cherrie Currie, but it features some of rhythm guitarist Joan Jett and lead guitarist Lita Ford’s best interplay, pushed up front where both belonged all along, and would soon go on to prove in their subsequently successful solo careers.